Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Training and Inference Details of BridgePolicy and Baselines

 \subsection{Training}

 For the configurations such as the horizon length, the number of observation steps and the predicted action steps, we set them to the default setting in their publicly available code base and the corresponding configurations of BridgePolicy is aligned with DP3.
-Specifically, we list the hyperparameters used in BridgePolicy in Table~\ref{hp_bridge} (Real-World).
+For training of the aligner in BridgePolicy, we frozen the parameters after 50 epochs.
+Specifically, we list the hyperparameters used in BridgePolicy in Table~\ref{hp_bridge} and~\ref{hp_bridge_sim}.